aws-samples/hpc-applications/apps/Fluent/Readme.md

 Older Fluent releases have bugs that the scripts work around automatically:

 - **v222 / v231**: the OpenMPI+EFA branch of `mpirun.fl` forces the TCP BTL. `-peth.efa` on these versions therefore falls back to TCP and is unusable at multi-node scale.
-Use Intel MPI for v222 / v231.
+Use IntelMPI for v222 / v231.
 - **v242 / v251**: `mpirun.fl` injects `-x FLUTE_UUID=$FLUTE_UUID` even when the variable is unset, which breaks OpenMPI argument parsing.
 The scripts export a non-empty `FLUTE_UUID` to side-step the bug.
 - **AL2023**: Fluent's `fluent_mpi` binary transitively needs `libnsl.so.2` which AL2023 does not ship.
 The scripts `LD_PRELOAD` the copy that ships inside Fluent's bundled OpenMPI directory and propagate it to worker ranks via `-x LD_PRELOAD`.